sharedferret/Sparkle-Turntable-Bot/CONFIG.md

 	bonusvote: The bot can awesome songs in one of five modes: NONE, VOTE, CHAT, DICE, AUTO. enforcement
 		enforceroom: Set to true to have the bot enforce room rules
+		waitlist: Set to true to have the bot enforce a waitlist/queue
 		songstoplay: How many songs a user can play before they must step down stepuprules
 			waittostepup: Toggles this section on/off